adrianchifor/bigbucket-python/README.md

 gcp_auth - If True it generates GCP JWT tokens for address and adds 'Authorization' header to requests.
            Useful when running clients in GCP and need to authenticate against private Cloud Run services.
            (docs -> https://cloud.google.com/run/docs/authenticating/service-to-service)

+request_headers - Custom headers to add to requests
 ```

 ## Exceptions